gbechara/openshift-azure/README.md

     <img src="http://armviz.io/visualizebutton.png"/>
 </a>

+## Step 2 - Install Openshift with Ansible

-after this step you need to install openshift of the topology you just created, so you will need to connect to the master using ssh-add so that the SSH Agentforwarding would forward the necesssary information to the script that will install openshift.
+On the OpenShift the topology you just created connect to the master machine using ssh.
+Use first ssh-add so that the SSH forwarding Agent would forward the necesssary information to the script that will then install openshift.

 ```
 [adminUsername@master ~]$ ./openshift-install.sh

 ```
+## Alternative methods to Step 1

-### Create the cluster with powershell
+### Alternative method 1 - Create the cluster with powershell

 ```powershell
 New-AzureRmResourceGroupDeployment -Name <DeploymentName> -ResourceGroupName <RessourceGroupName> -TemplateUri https://raw.githubusercontent.com/WilliamRedHat/openshift-azure/rhel/azuredeploy.json
 ```
-### Create the cluster with Azure CLI on RHEL 7.2
+### Alternative method 2 - Create the cluster with Azure CLI on RHEL 7.2

 #### Install Azure CLI
 Use the knowledge base article : https://access.redhat.com/articles/1994463